 Policy makers, industry leaders, the non-state sectors and country leaders need to work together to bring transformative change into reality.
 Academics can undertake research, but it is up to political and community leaders to find effective ways to implement policies.
 Building awareness is essential if transformative change is even to become possible, never mind a reality.
 This is a very real, very heavy responsibility that seems to have been underestimated by leaders everywhere.
 Instead of being considered as an option, communication with the overall population and explaining the importance and implications of the SDGs - as well as the consequences of ignoring them - should be an absolute priority for leaders throughout nation and international society.
 Transformative change is a global issue.
-It is the responsibility of the developing as well as the developed countries and, though the approaches may be different and the challenges varied, the obligation and commitment need to be the same.
+It is the responsibility of the developing as well as the obligation and commitment need to be the same.